alikafridi/Book-Notes/Reading_List.md

 - Losing my virginity by Richard Branson
 - The Startup Game by William Draper III
 - Founders at Work by Jessica Livingston
-- The Hard Thing about hard things by Ben Horowitz
-- Hooked: How to build habit forming products
 - Growth Hacker Marketing by Ryan Holiday
 - The Art of Socai Media
 - Traction: A Startup's guide to getting customers